 - Spring courses: May 19

 Supporting documentation must accompany the appeal.
 Two pieces of documentation are required, except in cases of personal illness.
 Documentation must be written in English and must be on letterhead paper.
 It should confirm the reasons for missing the exam, signed by the appropriate person in an official capacity, and include travel information if relevant.
 Medical documentation must be in the form of a letter on the medical provider’s letterhead and based on a physical exam within two days of the missed exam.
 The letter should include a description of the illness, specific dates or range of dates of the illness, and physical and functional limitations of the illness.
 Documentation written on prescription pads will not be accepted.

 A $25 nonrefundable processing fee for each make-up exam requested must be included with the appeal.
 Students are advised to call Academic Services before submitting appeals.
-Make-up exams are not available for Institute for English Language Programs courses.
 Incomplete and late appeals will not be considered.